Documenting the American South Logo

 and enjoy some of the goods, some of the good things of life.

-BILL FINGER:
+WILLIAM FINGER:

-A lot of the people that were on the union side in the Civil War, they continued in the Republican tradition.
+A lot of the people that were on the Union side in the Civil War, they continued in the Republican tradition.
 Isn't that right?

 ZENO PONDER:

-Well, its true, and a good many of the people here in Madison county were not, up until the Civil War—they had no roots here in Madison county.
-They came in from the Piedmont, retreating back into the hills where they were less likely to be picked up and put in prison or put on one side or the other.
-So they were renegades.
-They were good people, they just didn't believe in fighting.
-You know, we had people during Viet Nam what didn't believe in fighting.
-We had people during the Civil War.
-We've had them during every war.
-So Madison county, I guess, was receiving maybe more than our share of people who just didn't believe in fighting, just didn't believe in the cause of the war.
+So Madison County, I guess, was receiving maybe more than our share of people who just didn't believe in fighting, just didn't believe in the cause of the war.
 And they came here and they stayed after the war.
-And they were very strong in favor of the union forces.
-And then to cap the whole thing off I'm sure you've heard about the massacre (Ponder pronounces this massakree) on Laurel.
-And that was the stronghold of the Republican party—that was up until I became active in politics—Laurel community, five townships over there.
+And they were very strong in favor of the Union forces.
+And then to cap the whole thing off I'm sure you've heard about the massacre on Laurel.
+And that was the stronghold of the Republican Party—that was up until I became active in politics—Laurel community, five townships over there.
 And they can still tell you and show you right to the spot where these people were lined up and shot in the back of the head off a poplar log.
 Because they thought they had raided Marshall and taken some sugar illegally.

-BILL FINGER:
+WILLIAM FINGER:

-These were union sympathizers.
+These were Union sympathizers.

 ZENO PONDER: